Matanuska-Susitna Borough, Alaska: Politics and government

 Republicans have carried the Matanuska-Susitna borough in every election except for 1964.
 Though the borough has aligned with the statewide presidential election winner in Alaska in every election since statehood, it has come to stand out as one of the most Republican areas in Alaska, alongside the neighboring, less populated Southeast Fairbanks Census Area.
 In 2020, around 20% of Donald Trump's vote share in the state came from this borough alone.
+Downballot, Matanuska-Susitna Borough has voted for Republican governors all but a handful of times.

 Edna DeVries is the mayor of the Matanuska-Susitna Borough.
 The borough has a strong-manager form of government.
 Mike Brown is the borough manager.
 Long-time Manager John Duffy retired in 2010.

 Sarah Palin was previously the mayor of Wasilla, the largest city in the borough.